niko-cts/QuestSystem/README.md

 ## Development Notes

+- **Requirements**: This plugin requires NikoAPI and for NPC support my NPCSystem plugin.
 - **Code Style**: Adheres to Java conventions and Google Codestyle.
 - **Performance**: Designed to handle a large number of players efficiently.
 - **Asynchronous I/O**: Ensures smooth performance and user experience.